Skip to content

 Student Nutrition Programs

 Did you know that most schools have a meal or snack program that is available for all students?
 These are called student nutrition programs (SNP).
-They are funded by the Ministry of Children and Youth Services and through fundraising at the school level.
+They are funded by the Ministry of Children, Community, and Social Services and through fundraising at the school level.

-In Leeds and Grenville, these programs are supported by Nutrition 4 Kids, and in Lanark they are supported by Food For Thought.
+In Leeds and Grenville, these programs are supported by Healthy Eating for Better Learning (HEBL), and in Lanark they are supported by Food For Thought.
 Follow the links to their websites for more information.

 The Creating a Healthy Workplace Nutrition Environment toolkit helps both employers and employees create a healthy eating environment in the workplace.
 It offers resources and tools for the workplace to help: